Resinchem/Virtual-Window/python/README.md

 The application can be launched by running the command: ```python3 vlc_player.py```

+## Sample Videos

+The vids folder contains the royalty-free or creative commons videos used in the default Python application.

 ### More details on installation, configuration and use can be found in the wiki